FredLin0421/ConcentricTubeRobot/README.md

 # Concentric Tube Robot
+*The goal of our project is to develop a dual-arm concentric tube robots for autonomous suturing.
 ## Introduction to Concentric Tube Robot
 - Catheter-sized continuum robots
 - Able to generate complex snake like motion